This article was originally published on Oct. 15, 2018, and updated on April 8, 2021.

 And as it turns out, a string of random characters is much more likely to be broken than four random words joined together by hyphens, which means the four-word password is likely your better option.
 (You can read a great xkcd comic on the subject.)

 To generate and remember your passwords, I recommend using a password vault like 1Password; LastPass and KeePass are also good alternatives.
 There’s not much difference between them, and it just comes down to a matter of personal preference.
 They work on your laptop, tablet, mobile phone, and have browser plugins.
-With a password vault, you only have to enter the master password, and the vault will fill in your blog password and login name for you.
+With a password vault, you only have to enter the master password, or use your thumb print, and the vault will fill in your blog password and login name for you.

 4. Use Sucuri Security or other blog security plugins